AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay28.rst

 Introduction
 ------------

-While most changes since Anjay 2.8 are minor, upgrade to ``avs_commons`` 4.6 includes further refinements in the network integration layer. **No manual changes** (aside from possibly upgrading CMake) **should be necessary if you are the default POSIX socket integration.** If you maintain your own socket integration, you might need to make slight adjustments to your code.
+While most changes since Anjay 2.8 are minor, upgrade to ``avs_commons`` 4.10 includes refactoring of the APIs related to (D)TLS PSK credentials and further refinements in the network integration layer.

+The API remains compatible for most common use cases.
+However, you may need to adjust your code if you maintain your own socket integration, or if it accesses the ``avs_net_security_info_t`` structure directly.
+The latter is especially likely if you maintain your own implementation of the TLS layer.

 Change to minimum CMake version
 -------------------------------